pyne/pyne/doc-src/source/doc/usersguide/get_install.rst

     prompt%> export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/Cubit/bin

 You also need to know where the MOAB libraries are.
-These instructions assume they are in $HOME/dagmc_bld/MOAB/lib:
+These instructions illustrate passing a known MOAB library path to cmake via the -D switch:
 ::

     prompt%> cd $HOME/DAGMC/FluDAG